arneph/Katara/README.md

 11. With the [`$ katara run`](https://github.com/arneph/Katara/blob/master/src/cmd/run.cc) command,
-the code gets written to a new page in memory, functions (including malloc and free) get linked, the permissions for the page get changed from write to execute, the compiled program runs in the same process and returns with the expected exit code 45.
+the code gets written to a new page in memory, functions (including malloc and free) get linked, the permissions for the page get changed from write to execute, the compiled program runs in the same process and returns with the expected exit code 45 (the sum from 0 to 9).